tomasbedrich/pycaching/README.rst

 =================================
-PyCaching - Geocaching for Python
+pycaching - Geocaching for Python
 =================================

 A Python 3 interface for working with Geocaching.com website.